 – Toyo Ito

-The widow requested a house for her and her young daughters where they could enjoy the close contact with the soil and plants that their former home had lacked, but also have privacy and encourage communication between the family members.
-She also suggested that the house be L-shaped to enable all members of the family to have visual contact with one another.
+The widow requested a house for her and her young daughters to enjoy the close contact with the soil and plants that their former home had lacked and have privacy and encourage communication between the family members.
+She also suggested that the house be L-shaped to enable all family members to have visual contact with one another.
 By coincidence, the site next to the architect’s house was for sale.
-In the widow’s conversations with the architect, the emphasis on organizing functional spaces gradually disappeared and instead turned more towards the symbolic value of the space.
+In the widow’s conversations with the architect, the emphasis on organizing functional spaces gradually disappeared and instead turned more towards the space’s symbolic value.
 Thus the house changed its initial L-shape to become a concrete construction with a U-shape, a form that would create more significant light effects and a stronger relationship between the inhabitants.

 The house’s bent linear space was squeezed on both ends into dark corridors, which ended on the one side at the girls’ rooms, and on the other — passing through the kitchen and bathroom – at the mother’s bedroom.
 The living space needed no walls to separate playing, dining, and meditating because of the specific geometry.
 All surfaces of the multi-use space, including the carpet, were white, which reinforced the powerful light effects coming from the few carefully positioned and shaped accent openings.
 These characteristics created an abstract, almost two-dimensional space like a screen upon which only the inhabitants’ shadows and lives were projected.